mrbid/EOSIO-AUCTIONS/README.md

 - initauction(owner) //The auctioneer initialises the smart contract from here
 - endauction(owner) //The auctioneer ends the auction
 - getwinner() //Get's the current status of the running or ended contract
-- dumpmem() //Only for public auction contract, dumps list of all bids from x addresses
+- getbids() //Dumps list of all bids from x addresses

 Start with initauction,